-Much of the recent press commentary surrounding RIT has focused on the scale of its exposure to private assets and the potential for further valuation write-downs in this part of the portfolio.
+Much of the recent press commentary surrounding RIT has focused on the scale of its exposure to private assets and the potential for further valuation write-downs in this part of the portfolio as updated valuations come through.
 We believe much of this concern is misplaced.

-It is worth reiterating that the main reason why the private investments portfolio has increased as a proportion of the portfolio in recent years (see Figure 7 on page 20) is the impressive returns that it has generated.
-JRCM notes that new private investments made over the past decade have, on average, generated a 25% IRR and a 9.4x multiple of invested capital (direct investments did even better than funds: 32% IRR versus 22% IRR).
+It is worth reiterating that the main reason why the private investments portfolio has increased as a proportion of the portfolio in recent years (see Figure 7 on page 21) is the impressive returns that it has generated.
+JRCM notes that new private investments made over the past decade have, on average, generated a 25% internal rate of return (IRR) and a 9.4x multiple of invested capital (direct investments did even better than funds: 32% IRR versus 22% IRR).